-- The editorial board expects authors to submit the final to-be-published texts with regard to the set formal criteria, i.e. consistent and correct spelling, grammar, stylistics and formalities in accordance with guidelines for authors and citation rules.
-It is necessary to use the template available on the journal’s website.
+- The Editorial Board expects authors to submit the final to-be-published manuscripts with regard to the set formal criteria, i.e., to apply consistent and correct spelling, adequate grammar, stylistics and formalities in accordance with Guidelines for Authors and Citation Rules.
+It is necessary to use the templates available on the Journal’s website.

-- Any fundamental changes to authorship of already submitted final texts (e.g. amendment of co-authors, change in the order of authors, copyright interests in the text) are liable to the prior consent of the editorial board.
-The author(s) or co-author(s) must ask for a change in the copyright data or modification of their order on the basis of a formal, written request sent to the following e-mail address: email@example.com.
+- Any fundamental changes to authorship of already submitted final texts (e.g., amendment of co-authors, change in the order of authors, copyright interests or funding information stated in the text) are liable to the prior consent of the Editorial Board.
+The author(s) or co-author(s) must ask for any modification of the copyright data on the basis of a formal, written request sent to the following e-mail address: email@example.com.

-- The editorial board retains the right to authorise or deny such changes in authorship or postpones the text’s publishing until the matter is resolved to complete satisfaction of both the editorial board and the author.
+- The Editorial Board retains the right to authorise or deny such changes in authorship or postpones the text’s publishing until the matter is resolved to complete satisfaction of both the Editorial Board and the author(s).
 The final decision depends on reasons stated in the submitted request and minds specific circumstances surrounding its administration.

-- Authors are obliged to include acknowledgments – such as information on co-authors and research participants as well as additional information on financing or grant(s) dispensation via specific research projects – in the texts as submitted.
+- Authors are obliged to include acknowledgments – such as information on co-authors and research participants, consent statements as well as additional information on financing or grant(s) dispensation via specific research projects – in the texts as submitted.

-- By sending the final versions of the texts meant to be published in Communication Today, the authors and co-authors simultaneously express their consent with publishing the texts in the open-access electronic archive which is available on the journal’s website and with registration of the text in electronic databases that currently process and index data related to the journal.
+- By sending the final versions of the texts meant to be published in Communication Today, the authors and co-authors simultaneously express their consent with publishing the texts in the open-access digital archive which is available on the Journal’s website and with future registration of the text in electronic databases that currently process and index data related to the Journal.

-- The authors, whose texts have been published in the journal, are entitled to receive two print copies of the journal free of charge.
-Print edition will be sent to them by regular mail.
-Electronic version of the journal is available via open access on the journal’s website.
+- The authors, whose texts have been published in the Journal, are entitled to receive a digital copy of their work free of charge, via e-mail.
+Digital version of the Journal is also available for download via gold open access on the Journal’s website.

-- Authors submit their manuscripts electronically, via the e-mail address stated above.
+- Authors submit their manuscripts digitally, via the e-mail address firstname.lastname@example.org.

-- First (informal) evaluation of all submitted texts is performed by the editorial board.
-Formal requirements are evaluated in the context of the journal’s guidelines for authors and its focus, whereas it is possible to reject the texts or to demand their re-elaboration, amendment or revision (e.g. formal, factual, lingual, etc.) before sending them to the reviewers.
+- The initial (preliminary) evaluation of all submitted texts is performed by the Editorial Board.
+Formal requirements are evaluated in the context of the Journal’s Guidelines for Authors and its focus, whereas it is possible to reject the texts or to demand their re-elaboration, amendment or revision (e.g., formal, factual, style-related, etc.) before sending them to the reviewers.

-- All texts which are to be published in the journal have to undergo double-blind peer review process – the reviewers do not have any information on the authors’ identity as well as the authors do not know the names of the reviewers.
-Versions of the texts sent to reviewers do not include any data on their authors.
+- All texts which are to be published in the Journal have to undergo a double-blind peer review process – the reviewers do not receive any information on the authors’ identity and the authors do not know the names and/or affiliations of the reviewers.
+The versions of manuscripts sent to reviewers do not include any data on their authors.

-- Reviewers should assess the qualities of the texts objectively.
+- Reviewers should assess strengths and weaknesses of the reviewed texts objectively.

-- List of the reviewers is accessible via the journal’s website.
-Criteria of selection of specific reviewers include their professional orientation, research specialization, and experience in relation to thematic focus of the reviewed text and corresponding foreign language skills – all reviewers have to be able to use academic English proficiently.
+- The list of reviewers cooperating with Communication Today is accessible via the Journal’s website.
+The criteria of selecting specific reviewers include their professional orientation, research specialisation, and experience in relation to thematic focus of the reviewed manuscript and corresponding foreign language skills – all reviewers are expected to use academic English proficiently.

-- In case any potential conflict of interest is identified (e.g. financial, collaborative), the reviewer is obliged to inform the editorial board – the editors will assess the situation and, as a result, may appoint a new reviewer.
+- In case any potential conflict of interest is identified (e.g., financial, collaborative), the reviewer is obliged to inform the Editorial Board immediately.
+The Editorial Board assesses the situation and, as a result, may appoint a new reviewer.

-- Reviewers should inform the editors in case they identify a possible violation of the ethical principles or any significant deficiencies of the reviewed text.
+- The reviewers should inform the Editorial Board in case they suspect or clearly identify a possible violation of the ethical principles or if they notice any significant deficiencies present in the reviewed texts.

 IV.
 Editorial Responsibilities

-- The editorial board grants academics, researchers and professionals interested in publishing in Communication Today an opportunity to submit their original, so-far-unpublished articles, researches, essays, and other scholarly texts related to the focus of the journal which have not been published publicly yet.
+- The Editorial Board grants academics, researchers and professionals interested in publishing in Communication Today an opportunity to submit their original, so-far-unpublished articles, researches, essays, and other scholarly texts related to the focus of the Journal.

-- The editors approve the final form and content of the journal.
-On the basis of the overall quality of submitted articles and reviews, the editorial board selects contributions to be published.
+- The Editorial Board approves the final form and content of the Journal.
+Considering the overall quality of the submitted articles and reviews, along with reviewers’ suggestions and peer review results, the Editorial Board selects contributions to be published.

-- The members of the editorial board supervise the scientific and professional levels of the contents published in Communication Today.
-Before approving the final form and content of the journal, the editorial board is obliged to get acquainted with the content and quality of all texts as submitted.
-The editorial board is thus responsible for scientific and scholarly qualities of the journal’s issues.
+- Before approving the final form and content of the Journal, the Editorial Board is obliged to evaluate the content and quality of all considered texts in detail.
+The Editorial Board is thus responsible for scholarly and professional qualities of the Journal’s individual issues.

-- Authors should use their information sources, premium academic databases, other scholarly sources and research grants in manners that exclude the possibilities of property, patent or financial conflicts of the interests related to the texts as submitted or their research focus.
+- Authors should use their information sources, premium academic databases, other scholarly resources and research grants in manners that eliminate the possibility of a conflict of interest associated with ownership, intellectual property law and/or finances, which would result from publishing the submitted manuscripts.

 - By submitting their texts, the authors also confirm that the manuscripts as submitted have not been published elsewhere and are not being considered for publication or reviewed by other publisher(s).

-- The author, whose contribution is selected for publishing, takes responsibility over the fact that the text does not breach the existing legislation, especially in the field of copyright.
-By submitting their manuscripts, the authors approve that at the moment of offering their work to be published in Communication Today they had legal access to the data used and provided the complete list of co-authors, used grants, or other binding forms of financial and material support associated with their scientific and research activities.
+- The authors, whose contributions are selected for publishing, take responsibility over the fact that the texts do not breach the existing legislation, especially in the field of copyright.
+By submitting their manuscripts, the authors confirm that at the moment of offering their work to be published in Communication Today they had legal access to the used data and provided the complete list of co-authors, consent statements, used grants, or other binding forms of financial, personal and material support associated with their scientific and research activities.

-- In case of a reasonable suspicion suggesting violation of the ethical principles, the editors retain the right to further consider the text in question and may suspend or completely cancel its planned publication.
-If similar inadequacies directly result from the editorial processes or improper handling with the provided information, responsibility lies on the side of the editors.
-In this case, the editors are obliged to make corrections in an appropriate way (e.g. by publishing corrections, apologies to the authors, and properly edited electronic version of the journal in PDF format freely available for download online).
+- Reacting to a reasonable suspicion suggesting a violation of the ethical principles, the Editorial Board has the right to further consider the text in question and may postpone or immediately cancel its planned publication.
+If similar inadequacies result directly from the editorial processes or improper handling with the provided information, responsibility lies on the side of the Editorial Board.
+In this case, the Editorial Board is obliged to react in an appropriate way and as soon as possible (e.g., by publishing necessary corrections, apologies to the author(s) and/or a properly edited electronic version of the journal in PDF format freely available for download online).

-- The editorial board accepts and further processes (evaluates, appoints to the reviewers, publishes) only scholarly texts which respect the ethics related to academic and scholarly writings and use bibliography and information sources (citing, paraphrasing, referring to other authors) properly, in accordance with citation rules suggested and approved by the editorial board.
-The citation rules are available here.
+- The Editorial Board accepts and further processes (evaluates, appoints to reviewers, publishes) only scholarly texts which respect the ethics related to academic and scholarly writings and use bibliographic references and information sources properly, in accordance with Citation Rules approved by the Editorial Board.
+The Citation Rules are available here.